Earn $1,000,000 in 10 minutes/week!

 How many hours a day do you spend reading and writing emails?

 If you’re like me, it’s at least 1-2 hours per day.

 How much money are you losing?

-Even with a $100 hourly rate, (which would be conservative for most consultants – not to mention lawyers or those of us in big cities) spending just 30 minutes/day on emails adds up to $12,500/year in billable hours!
+If your hourly rate is $100, (which is conservative for most consultants – especially those of us in big cities) spending just 30 minutes/day on emails adds up to $12,500/year in billable hours!

-Do you realize if you put that money in your Roth IRA, and earned 6% interest, in 20 years you’d have over ONE MILLION DOLLARS?!!!
+Do you realize if you put that money in your Roth IRA, and earned 6% return, in 20 years you’d have over ONE MILLION DOLLARS?!!!

 Still comfortable not tracking your time spent on email?

 How to fix it?

-If you use gmail… good news – the tools already exist.
-The downside? ….
-You’ll need to use the gmail interface to read and compose your emails, so you’re Microsoft Office or Mac Mail needs to be limited to non-client emails.
+Tracking your emails is easier than you might think if you use Gmail?
+The downside is that you’ll need to use the gmail interface to read and compose your emails, so you’re Microsoft Office or Mac Mail needs to be limited to non-client emails.
 I thought this would be a deal-breaker personally, but when I realized that it directly resulted in more money in my pocket – it became surprisingly easy – a pleasure in fact.